 Two decades ago Galveston wasn’t even a cruise port.
 It served only as an industrial port.
 Today it’s the busiest port for cruise traffic outside of Florida.
-Now, each year a million passengers embark from the island.
+Now, each year hundreds of thousands embark from the island.

 Many of those people fly into Houston from all around the United States to set sail.
 What surprises many of them is that Galveston is actually quite far from the Houston airports.